Skip to Main Content

 • Coordinating conjunctions can be remembered with the acronym FANBOYS, while subordinating conjunctions turn a complete sentence into a dependent clause.

-• Test examples illustrate common pitfalls and demonstrate how to apply the strategies to correct or avoid run-on sentences and comma splices.
+• Test examples illustrate common pitfalls and correct strategies for addressing run-on sentences and comma splices.

 Chapters